English Language & LINGUISTI Christina Sanchez-Stockhammer

 Dependency trees If you just need a few dependency trees (e.g. to illustrate some grammatical phenomenon in your coursework), the online program phpSyntaxTree allows you to generate trees such as the one below very quickly and easily.

-Tag Crowd By copying and pasting a text into an online window in TagCrowd, you can visualize the frequencies of the words as a word cloud containing words of different sizes.
+Word clouds By copying and pasting texts into an online window in Tag Crowd or Wordle, you can visualize the frequencies of the words in the texts as word clouds containing words of different sizes.
+While TagCrowd permits the inclusion of the frequency values in the cloud, Wordle's editing functions make it possible for you to create individual downloadable artworks

 Excel formulae These formulae - which are like programs - can make research easier in many ways - e.g. by retrieving double candidates, comparing two lists for overlap etc.